DanielBradford/rubic/README.md

 ### Navigation

 - **Mobile** The navigation menu is represented by the hamburger icon.
 The mobile menu uses Materialize JS and is displayed in a user-friendly and stylish format.
+A breadcrumb navbar allows a tracking of inner application movement.
 - **Desktop** The navigation menu is clear and accessible.
 When hovered over the links are highlighted.
+A breadcrumb navbar allows a tracking of inner application movement.
 - **Registered Users**
     Once logged in users can enjoy the extra feature of the floating action menu.
 This is located in the lower right corner of the screen and allows quick access to the following:
    <ul style="width:50%"> <img align="right" style="width:25px; height:100px" src="documents/screenshots/floating_menu.png">